 Communication Manner of Display Electronic Media 1.
 Websites and blast emails Disclaimer statement must be in the same font size as majority of text and displayed conspicuously near the ad Ads of limited size (micro bar, button ad, ads limited to 500 characters or less) Ad must provide disclaimer via rollover, link or other connection to website with the disclaimer 3.
 SMS texts Include the committee ID number and if technically possible link to the committee's campaign statement on Secretary of State's website 4.
 Electronic ads sent in an audio format 4.
 Same requirements as for radio ads above 5.
 Electronic ads sent in a video format 5.
-Same requirements as for television ads above Paid spokesperson - \$5,000 or more Printed or televised ad: shown continuously in highly visible roman font Radio broadcast or phone message: spoken in clearly audible format Both must also include: "spokesperson's name is being paid by this campaign or its donors" Newspaper ads 10 pt type in contrasting color Also check the Elections Code Billboards and yard signs (more than 200) 5% of height of ad in contrasting color Door hangers, flyers, posters, and oversized campaign buttons and bumper stickers (buttons 10" across or larger and stickers 60 sq. in. or larger) (more than 200) 10 pt type in contrasting color
+Same requirements as for television ads above Paid spokesperson in ballot measure ad • \$5,000 payment to individual in ad Disclaimer: "(Spokesperson's name) is being paid by this campaign or its donors."
+Any payment to individual in ad portraying a member of a licensed occupation (nurse, doctor, firefighter, scientist, engineer, lawyer, etc.) who is not actually a member of that occupation.
+Disclaimer: "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations." is not actually a member of that occupation.
+Printed or televised ad: shown continuously in highly visible Roman font Radio broadcast or phone message: spoken in clearly audible format Newspaper ads 10 pt type in contrasting color Also check the Elections Code Yard Signs (more than 200) 5% of height of ad in contrasting color Billboards Door hangers, flyers, posters, and oversized campaign buttons and bumper stickers (buttons 10" across or larger and stickers 60 sq. in. or larger) (more than 200) 10 pt type in contrasting color